IBM/ibm-cloud-sdk-common/README.md

 <details><summary>Node</summary>

 The Node SDK supports a generalized retry feature that can automatically retry on common errors.
-The default configuration (up to 4 retries with initial retry interval 1 second, along with exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature is customizable to support unique requirements.
+The default configuration (up to 4 retries, initial retry interval of 1 second, max retry interval of 30 seconds, and exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature is customizable to support unique requirements.

 </details>
 <details><summary>Python</summary>